ritzmann/xmppbot/README.md

 * The bot maps each nickname to a JID and stores it in a hashtable.
 That hashtable could grow very big over time.
   It should be replaced by a cache that would expire each entry that hasn't been updated in a couple of weeks.

+* Implement unit testing.

+* Bot happily connects and never complains when you misspell the MUC address.